GenericMage/CoinClash/Type-A/Documentation/CSStorageDocs.md

 # CSStorage Contract Documentation

 ## Overview
 The `CSStorage` contract, implemented in Solidity (^0.8.2), serves as a storage and view layer for trading position data, derived from `SSCrossDriver` but focused solely on position storage and retrieval.
 It integrates with external interfaces (`ISSListing`, `ISSAgent`) and uses `IERC20` for token operations and `Ownable` for administrative control.
 The contract manages position data updates by authorized mux contracts via `CSUpdate`, supports view functions for querying position and margin details, and ensures decimal precision across tokens.
-State variables are hidden, accessed via view functions, and all operations adhere to gas optimization and safety mechanisms.
+State variables and mappings are accessed directly as public, with no additional view functions, and operations adhere to gas optimization and safety mechanisms.

 **Inheritance Tree:** `CSStorage` → `Ownable`

 **SPDX License:** BSL-1.1 - Peng Protocol 2025

-**Version:** 0.0.8 (last updated 2025-07-18)
+**Version:** 0.0.11 (last updated 2025-08-05)

 ## State Variables
 - **DECIMAL_PRECISION** (uint256, constant, public): Set to 1e18 for normalizing amounts and prices across token decimals.